Ryandcoke/kursk_simulator/README.md

 Weapon Performance
 ------------------
+##### Historical Data
-Weapon performance is based on historical shell penetration data from Rexford Bird and Livingston's book, *World War II Ballistics: Armor and Gunnery*.
+Shell penetration data was obtained from Rexford Bird and Livingston's book, *World War II Ballistics: Armor and Gunnery*.
+This source provides normalized penetration tables for different shells against RHA, at a perpendicular strike angle, with a 50% success rate.
+The data tables give millimeters of penetration at different ranges.

+##### Penetration Functions
+In order to map the discrete penetration data onto a continuous function, we estimate each shell's penetration function.
+The penetration function for shell *i* takes the following quadratic form:

+*P<sub>i</sub>*&nbsp; = &alpha;<sub>*i*</sub> + &beta;<sub>1*i* </sub>*x* + &beta;<sub>2*i* </sub>*x*<sup>2</sup>

+P is penetration <br>
+*x* is distance, from the gun to target <br>
+&alpha; is a constant <br>
+&beta;<sub>1</sub> and &beta;<sub>2</sub> are coefficients

+These penetration functions are estimated with a simple multiple regression.
+Using STATA, we regress penetration on distance and distance squared to estimate &alpha;, &beta;<sub>1</sub> and &beta;<sub>2</sub>.

-Armour Models
+Armor Models
 ------------
-Tank armor layouts are based on historical data.
-The simplified models capture the thickness and angle of glacis plates and the gun mantlet.
+Tank 'hitboxes' are a polygon chain which represents the tank in 2D space.
+Each line segment in the polygon has an associated thickness.
+These simplified models simulate the thickness and angle of a tank's glacis plates, gun mantlet, and other surfaces.
 Smaller details such as hatches and ports are not currently modeled.

-Armour Overmatch Mechanics
+Armor Overmatch Mechanics
 --------------------------
 If a shell hits armor, it will penetrate if its penetration value is greater than the armor's armor value.